Ages 10 to 13

-Discover the skills you would need to survive in a true emergency!
-Learn to make fire with and without matches, and how to tend the fire safely.
-Learn knife safety, how to identify and harvest wild edible plants, and campfire cooking.
-Build shelters and create fun and practical items like baskets, tools or rope.
+Your child will learn real-life survival skills, in fun and exciting ways!
+They’ll learn to make fire with and without matches, and how to tend a fire safely.
+We’ll teach knife safety, how to identify and harvest wild edible plants, and delicious campfire cooking techniques.
+Campers will build shelters and create fun and practical items like baskets, tools, or rope.

 Recognized by ParentMap as the best nature camp!

-- Making fire with matches and flint and steel
+- Making fire with matches and fire (Ferro) rods

 - Safe and effective fire-tending techniques